esposem/Kernel_Paxos/README.md

 However this is not possible/safe to be done in kernel space, so for now the parameters are hardcoded inside `evpaxos/config.c` line 100 -120.
 What can be changed is the ips of replicas or proposers or acceptors, the ports and the ids.
 However, all id must start from 0 and continue in increasing order. <br>
 Something like `0 1 3` is not accepted.
+Since replicas and proposer configurations differs, also the client in user space connectiong to the proposer/replica has different addresses.
+The addresses are define in user_udp.c line 10.

 About verbosity, there are 4 levels of verbosity: `quiet`, `debug`,`info` and `error`.
 Quiet prints only the module prints, info only the core prints, debug prints all printk inserted in the project, and error will print only the errors.